Embark on our 2018 Tuscany Study Tour with on site professional-level instruction

 - Visit Castello di Fonterutoli, with its state-of-the-art winery, spectacular view of Siena and great wines.

 - Enjoy a gourmet meal of Tuscan specialties at the estate’s own Osteria di Fonterutoli .

 - A visit awaits you at Fontodi, a certified Organic estate with a special terroir called “Conca d’Oro” (the golden shell) for its amphitheatre shape.

-- Visit Castello Vicchiomaggio, with its ancient castle, and taste through their range of great wines.
+- Visit Antinori’s winery at Bargino, where you’ll have an in-depth visit of their spectacular cellar and taste through their range of great wines.

 - Enjoy lunch at Rinuccio restaurant on the roof of the spectacular cellar at Antinori’s winery in Bargino.